joshhaddock88/reading-notes/class-01.md

 The \<meta> tag allows  you to supply all kinds of informatino about your web page.

 Escape charactes are used to include special characters in  your pages such as <, >, and copyright.

+## Chapter 17

+HTML5 (just HTML now, it's the only one and there won't be more) usese a variety of different named elements rather than divs.
+These new elemens make the code much easier to read and also allow screen readers and other techonologies to better scan a web page.

+\<header> and \<footer> are common elements.
+They can be used to denote the header and footer of an entire page.
+Or they can be used inside of another element, like the \<article> element to denote the header and footer of that particular element.
+For example, in a blog each post is it's own section, and each will have it's own header/footer.

+\<nav> element is used to contain major navigational blocks.
+Think links at the bottom of page like "Contact, FAQ, Products, Pricing" etc.

+\<article> This is an element that acts as a container for standalone content which is potentially syndicated.
+It's the meat.
+If you click on a NYT article, the article that you read would be housed inside of the article element.
+All other parts of the page, ads, links, etc are housed somewhere else.

+\<aside> can have multiple functions.
+If nested inside an \<article> it likely acts as supplemental material (ie glosseries).
+When outside of an \<article> it contains linkto other sections of the site, a list of recent posts, a search box, or recent tweets by the other.

+\<section> is used to keep related content together.
+It could have various nested \<article> elements inside of it.
+It should not be used as a wraper for the entire page, that job is still best left to a \<div>.

+\<hgroup> is used to group heading together.
+The usefullness of this can be debated.

+\<figure> element should contain content referenced in \<article>, however \<article> should still make sense even if the figure is absent.
+It could include images, videos, graphs, diagrams, code samples etc.

+\<div> to be used when there is no suitable styling element.
+It's a sort of miscellaneous tag.

+The \<a> element can wrap around a block, turning an entire block into a link.

+TO make HTML5 elements work in Internet Explorer 8(and other older version of IE), extra JavaScript is needed, which is available free from Google.

+## Chapter 18